Perlkonig/grav-plugin-tablesorter/README.md

 * If `include_metadata` is `true`, then the core metadata JS will be included.

 * If `production` is true, then the minified versions of the files will be loaded.

+* The `custom_path` field is only needed if you're going to customize things (see the "Customization" section below).
+It's a path relative to your active theme where you will place your custom CSS and JS files.
+Do *not* include a leading or a trailing slash.

 * The `themes` field is where you specify all the CSS themes you wish to load.
 Separate multiple themes with commas.
 A list of available themes is found at [Tablesorter's Github page](https://github.com/Mottie/tablesorter/tree/v2.27.7/dist/css).